varun93/Monopoly-1/README.md

 (tradeResponse,cashOffer,propertiesOffer,cashRequest,propertiesRequest)
 where tradeResponse is a boolean value showing whether the trade was accepted by the other agent or not.

+>>NOTE: Please note that this does not include the case where the agent who proposes the trade gives an invalid trade offer (eg, He requested a property from the opponent that has a house on it).
+If that happens, the opponent is not consulted for a tradeResponse.
+Thus there would be no receiveState call in that case.
+This is to be expected as the sole reason this scenario occurred was because the agent who proposed the trade gave an erroneous input.
+Also, since the input was erroneous, this particular BSTM of the agent would end with this trade request.

 3. State History:
 The state history is passed as part of the state always.
 A state is added to the state history whenever the state is handed to the agent as part of a function call from the adjudicator.(i.e., every instance of the state that the agent has seen would be recorded.)